kuzzleio/documentation/src/sdk-reference/android/3/kuzzle/list-collections/index.md

 # listCollections
-Returns the list of known data collections contained in a specified index.
+Returns the list of known collections contained in a specified index.

 ---